DFW Pest Pros logoDFW Pest Pros

 Irving coverage runs ZIP codes 75014, 75015, 75016, 75017, 75038, 75039, 75059, 75060, 75061, 75062, 75063, 75326, and 75368 across Dallas County, with a population near 255,000 and a low-density build pattern.
 The local profile leans toward fire ant, german cockroach, bed bug, subterranean termite.
 Dallas County's mix of pre-war housing and post-war slab construction creates two distinct pest profiles.
 Older neighborhoods drive carpenter ant and roof rat volume; newer subdivisions see most of the termite swarmer calls.
 German roach pressure runs heavy in older multifamily stock, and fire ants own the yards.

-Coverage runs every Irving address — including Las Colinas, Valley Ranch, Hackberry Creek, Song.
+Coverage spans Irving neighborhoods including Las Colinas, Valley Ranch, Hackberry Creek, Song.

-The first stop on any visit is the active area, then the technician works outward through harborage points before treating.
-For flea treatment in Irving, the workflow runs: interior treatment with insect growth regulator to halt the egg-larva cycle; adulticide application to carpets, baseboards, and pet-resting areas; exterior yard barrier where pets spend time; two-week follow-up visit to catch the next emergence wave.
+Providers serving Irving generally start at the active area, then work outward through harborage points before treating.
+For flea treatment, the typical workflow runs: interior treatment with insect growth regulator to halt the egg-larva cycle; adulticide application to carpets, baseboards, and pet-resting areas; exterior yard barrier where pets spend time; two-week follow-up visit to catch the next emergence wave.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Dallas County